picimako/intellij-inspections/inspections/mockito.md

 This is based on the exception handling happening in [`org.mockito.internal.exceptions.Reporter#moreThanOneAnnotationNotAllowed(String)`](https://github.com/mockito/mockito/blob/53e8a93141e1f8c41d6b6d4fd72c20488826269a/src/main/java/org/mockito/internal/exceptions/Reporter.java)

-This inspection seems to only the following signal code snippets, as incorrect, combining the `@Mock` and `@Captor` annotations:
+This inspection signals only the following code snippet, as incorrect, combining the `@Mock` and `@Captor` annotations:

 ```java
 @Mock